 Colour the watercolour paper with the Chrome Yellow Brush Pen shade.
 Dip your paintbrush in this pigment and paint a light hue on your canvas for the base of the moon.
 To paint the moon, as shown in the image below, dilute the chrome yellow pigment with water and spread it with a brush.

 Start darkening the border of the moon with chrome yellow.
 Make sure to dip the brush in the paint every time you want to darken the shade.

 Step 4: Adding depth to the moon

 Start adding dots of paint on the surface of the moon.
-You can randomly add these dots and blend some of them in for a blotchy, irregular look, as shown in the image below.
+You can randomly add these dots and blend some of them in for a blotchy, irregular look.

 Step 5: Colouring the moon

-Add more colour to the center section of the moon.
+Add more colour to the centre section of the moon.
 This will give the moon a rich tone.

 Step 6: Adding in the details

 Using the smaller brush you can start adding more details to the lunar surface in your painting.